sippy-platform/mellow-css/mellow-css/hugo/content/layout/grid.md

 {{</example>}}

 ## Column start position
-By using the `col-start-*`-classes, you can tell a grid item to to start at a certain position in the grid.
+By using the `col-start-*` classes, you can tell a grid item to to start at a certain position in the grid.
 When a grid item starts at a point an earlier grid item already occupies space, it will wrap into the next column.

 Note that a CSS grid counts the grid lines starting at 1.
 The grid from the example below has 13 grid lines.